PhilLockett/EBookGen/README.md

 CSS to render the GUI.
 Maven can be run from the command line as shown below.
 Maven resolves dependencies and builds the application independently of an IDE.

-This application generates an epub template file structure.
-This template is closely based on the template created by
-[Eric Muss-Barnes](http://www.EricMuss-Barnes.com), which he describes in [this video](https://www.youtube.com/watch?v=EiUMb7bgYeQ&t=2s).
+This application generates a customized epub template file structure.
+This template is closely based on the template created by [Eric Muss-Barnes](http://www.EricMuss-Barnes.com), which he describes in [this video](https://www.youtube.com/watch?v=EiUMb7bgYeQ&t=2s).